 The Calibration Flags defines whether the chip has been already calibrated and if so, which trim values are valid.
 The 32 kHz Source Flag indicates to the application software whether an external 32 kHz crystal is used or not.

-The Package Flag specifies the package that is used: 40 pins QFN.
+The Package Flag defines which package is used: the 34 balls WLCSP, the 40 pins QFN or the 48 pins QFN.

 The IQ Trim value contains the value of respective radio configuration fields and is delivered at production testing.